Indian Motor Tariff (IMT) for Two-Wheelers in India

 Scope

-IMT 24 is an optional add on that covers loss or damage to electrical/electronic accessories fitted to the bike (but not included in the manufacturer’s listed price).
-Examples include aftermarket items like GPS units, sound systems, fog lamps, charging ports, etc.
+IMT 24 is an optional add-on that covers loss or damage to electrical/electronic accessories fitted to the bike (but not included in the manufacturer’s listed price).
+Examples include aftermarket items such as GPS units, sound systems, fog lamps, and charging ports.

 The endorsement states that the insurer will indemnify the insured for any loss/damage to the specified electronic/electrical fittings (named in the policy schedule) caused by any insured perils (accident, fire, theft, etc.).